 Seoul, South Korea is a vibrant and dynamic city that has a rich history and a strong culture.

-There are so many things to in the city that cater to everyone from history buffs, to adventure seekers, and those that love to shop.
-In a city with a population of over 10 million people, there is always something exciting going on in Seoul!
+There are so many things to in the city that caters to everyone from history buffs, to adventure seekers, and those that love to shop.
+In a city with a population of over 10 million people, there is always something exciting going on in the city!

 What to Do in Seoul